Large Deviations for Stochastic equations in Hilbert Spaces with non-Lipschitz drift: Introduction

 Our result generalizes the celebrated theorem of Freidlin and Wentzell \cite{FrW12} to the infinite dimensional setting.
 As far as we know, there is no abstract result in infinite dimension covering the case of non-Lipschitz drift.
-On the other hand, the literature concerning Large Deviations Principles for particular equations with irregular drift is very rich, we mention among the others \cite{CW99,CeDe19,CeRo04,CM10,DM10}; however, in the aforementioned works it usually happens that the (deterministic) limit equation, obtained imposing $\varepsilon=0$, is well posed and this fact plays a central role in the proof of Large Deviations estimates.
+On the other hand, the literature concerning Large Deviation Principles for particular equations with irregular drift is very rich; we mention among the others \cite{CW99,CeDe19,CeRo04,CM10,DM10}.
+However, in the aforementioned works it usually happens that the (deterministic) limit equation, obtained imposing $\varepsilon=0$, is well posed, which plays a central role in the proof of Large Deviation estimates.
 As a consequence, usually the action functional vanishes only at one point, that is the unique solution to the deterministic dynamics.
 On the contrary, in our work we do not necessarily have uniqueness for the unperturbed equation and so our action functional vanishes on a wide set, made of \emph{all} solutions to the deterministic equation.
 The same phenomenon also appears in \cite{Herr01,GHR01} for finite dimensional SDEs and in \cite{Ma10} for a class of SPDEs.
-In these works the authors study a second Large Deviations Principle, which selects, among all the solution of the unperturbed dynamics, some special solutions with additional properties.
-We do not treat this difficult problem in the abstract case, being it dependent of the particular equation under investigation, and we limit ourselves to establish the first Large Deviations Principle.
+In these works the authors study a second Large Deviation Principle, which selects, among all the solution of the unperturbed dynamics, some special solutions with additional properties.
+We do not treat this difficult problem in the abstract case, being it dependent of the particular equation under investigation, and we limit ourselves to establish the first Large Deviation Principle.

 Our method, inspired by \cite{He01}, consists in the approximation of the nonlinear drift $B$ with a sequence of Lipschitz and bounded drifts, cfr. \autoref{thm:approx}.
 The approximation itself relies on the Kirszbraun extension Theorem.
-Once such approximation is given, one can prove Large Deviations estimates for the solutions of (\ref{eq:SDE}) using an auxiliary equation, with a more regular nonlinearity, for which Large Deviations estimates are easier to obtain.
+Once such approximation is given, one can prove Large Deviation estimates for the solutions of (\ref{eq:SDE}) using an auxiliary equation, with a more regular nonlinearity, for which Large Deviation estimates are easier to obtain.